sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 **Crosshair style** : Choose between 7 different types of crosshairs.

-**Horizon offset** : Can be adjusted between -2 and +2, this setting moves the whole OSD and AHI and side scrolls block vertically, it's highly recommended to leave it at 0.

 **Camera Uptilt** : Set the camera uptilt for the FPV camera.
 That's the angle in degres between the horizontal of the aircraft and the line of sight of the camera.
 For a multirotor it's often a positive value, usually between 5 and 30°.
 For a plane with the camera pointing down it should be a negative value, often between -5 and -10°.

 **Camera FOV horizontal + vertical** : The FOV for the FPV camera, the default values are ok for a 2.8mm lens.
 If your camera is a 2.5mm or 2.1mm, try to raise both the horizontal and vertical FOVs by 5 or 10° by steps.
 If the FOV is too far off, the tracking won't work well near the borders of the screen.

 **Hud Margin horizontal + vertical** : How far from the border of the screen the hud ends, so it does not overwrite the rest of your OSD datas.

+**Horizon offset** : Can be adjusted between -2 and +2, this setting moves the whole OSD and AHI and side scrolls block vertically, it's highly recommended to leave it at 0.

-**Displayed items >** : This sub menu will let you choose exactly what is displayed on the Hud :
+**Displayed items >** : This sub menu will let you select exactly what is displayed on the Hud :

 **Homing arrows** : To display little arrows around the crossair showing where the home point is.